Delhi govt asks DMs to release 2,446 Tablighi Jamaat members

-The district magistrates will explore the possibility of sending those Tablighi members, who belong to other states, in buses to their designated places in accordance with social-distancing norms and other protocols, Meena said.
-The Delhi government asked district magistrates to release 2,446 Tablighi Jamaat members from quarantine centres.

-The move comes days after Delhi Home Minister Satyendar Jain ordered the release of Tablighi members who have completed their required quarantine period in centres and tested negative for COVID-19.
+Delhi Home Minister Satyendar Jain had recently ordered the release of Tablighi members who have completed their required quarantine period in centres and tested negative for COVID-19.
 "Out of such people belonging to Delhi, who could be released as per prescribed guidelines should be issued passes to travel from the quarantine centres.

 "Under no circumstances, the aforesaid persons should be allowed to stay in any other places including mosques," Meena said in the letter.
 In respect of those Tablighi members belonging to other states, it should be ensured by the nodal officer and the area ACP that such people reach their place of residence, he also said.